Getting your Trinity Audio player ready...

 Shellie sat on the toilet wrapped in towels, looking like she was out for a spa day, and my grimoire was right next to her.
 Maybe I could devise a grand lie to make this all work out.

-Class is only an hour, and maybe I can get Weird Nikki to stay with her.
-She is a sucker for helping with hardship cases.
+Class is only an hour.
+I bet I can get Weird Nikki to stay with her.
+She’s a sucker for helping with hardship cases.

 As much as I wanted it to stop, there was no caging time.